Swaraj2904/Memory-Mapping/README.md

 # Memory-Mapping
-Sort and put integers to another file using memory mapping
+Sort and put integers to another file using file memory mapping